-In our new series, Derm Appointment Tagalong, we join our editors on a trip to visit top New York City-based dermatologist Dr. Dendy Engelman.
-In this episode with Jillian Selzer, Social Media Editor for Makeup.com and Skincare.com, we tackle how to address rosacea and dry skin.
+In our series, Derm Appointment Tagalong, we join our editors on a trip to visit top New York City-based dermatologist Dr. Dendy Engelman.
+In this episode with Jillian Selzer, former social media Editor for Makeup.com and Skincare.com, we tackle how to address rosacea and dry skin.

-Rosacea, which presents as redness or flushness on the face, is a persisting skin-condition that can go hand-in-hand with a dry skin texture.
-While there’s not a quick-fix to remedy dry skin and rosacea immediately, there are a handful of ways to even out your skin tone and balance your skin’s texture.
-With help from board-certified dermatologist and Skincare.com consultant Dendy Engelman, M.D., we’re sharing all of the skin-care tips and tricks for addressing rosacea.
+Rosacea, which presents as redness or flushness on the face, is a persisting skin condition that can go hand-in-hand with a dry skin texture.
+While there’s not a quick-fix to remedy dry skin and rosacea, there are a handful of ways to even out your skin tone and balance your skin’s texture.
+With help from board-certified dermatologist and Skincare.com consultant Dendy Engelman, we’re sharing expert skincare tips and tricks for addressing rosacea.
 Read on and watch our video for more information.

 What Is Rosacea?

 According to the American Academy of Dermatology, rosacea is a chronic skin condition associated with facial redness, flushing and visible blood vessels.
 While the tell-tale sign is redness, rosacea can present in a multitude of ways.
 Some may experience red bumps on the skin’s surface or redness around the eye, while others only present with facial flushing and redness due to underlying inflammation.
 The latter is a specific type of rosacea is called Erythematotelangiectatic Rosacea.